Custom LASIK has taken LASIK to a whole new level.

 CATz provides detailed images of the cornea prior to surgery, and another of the cornea as it should appear after correction with LASIK.
 These before and after images enable Dr. Feinerman to correct nearsightedness and astigmatism with unparalleled precision, as well as smooth out even minor irregularities.

-Like regular LASIK, Topography-Assisted LASIK uses measurements of your nearsightedness and astigmatism to plan the treatment for your eye.
+Like regular LASIK, Topography guided LASIK uses measurements of your nearsightedness and astigmatism to plan the treatment for your eye.
 In addition, it uses your eye’s unique corneal topography map to treat small irregularities that cannot be corrected by glasses.

 If you live in Los Angeles or Orange County, California the good news is that you will certainly be able to find high quality LASIK surgeons.
 Gregg Feinerman, MD is an Orange County LASIK specialist using only the safest custom LASIK technology.
 If you are seeking LASIK in Los Angeles or in Newport Beach, you have come to the right place.
 We hope you are enjoying our LASIK website, and feel that it contains a vast amount of information regarding LASIK eye surgery.